Ricette di Sicilia

 📦 Storage

-- • Allow the dish to cool at room temperature for 20–30 minutes before storing.
+- • Allow the dish to cool completely before transferring it to an airtight container.

 🍷 Pairing